sjfke/nonbleedingedge/cheatsheets/powershell.rst

 XML files
 =========

-``Powershell`` supports full manipulation of the XML DOM, read the *Introduction to XML* and *.NET XmlDocument Class* for more information.
-The example shown is very redimentary, and shows only a few of the manipulations you can perform to XML objects.
+``Powershell`` supports full manipulation of the XML DOM, read the `Introduction to XML <https://www.w3schools.com/XML/xml_whatis.asp>`_ and `.NET XmlDocument Class <https://docs.microsoft.com/en-us/dotnet/api/system.xml.xmldocument>`_ for more information.
+The examples shown are very redimentary, and only show a few of the manipulations you can perform on XML objects.

 The Common Language Infrastructure (CLI) cmdlets ``Export-Clixml`` and ``Import-Clixml`` provide a simplified way to save and reload your objects for use with ``PowerShell``